abdoulayeberete61-oss/Small-project-/README.md

 # Small-project-
-Small projects  about  basic pointer
+Small projects  about  basic pointer in C